Released: 2024

 The most outrageous statement is where Lamar is calling Drake a “certified pedophile” and accusing him of sleeping with Lil Wayne’s girlfriend while he was in prison.

-In verse three, Lamar delves deeper into his critique, reproving artists for trying to shape narratives and exploit audiences, potentially a jab at Drake with the line “hey, Drake, they’re not slow.”
+In the third verse, Lamar delves deeper into his critique, reproving artists for trying to shape narratives and exploit audiences, potentially a jab at Drake with the line “hey, Drake, they’re not slow.”
 He continues with his forthright approach in the following verse and bridge, possibly targeting Drake and his OVO (October’s Very Own) team, expressing his discomfort with their predatorial behaviors and manipulations.

 Verse four brings in historical aspects, alluding to the painful past of African Americans.
 The lyrics argue that some artists (understood to be directed at Drake), exploit and profit from the African-American community rather than supporting its growth and autonomy.
 This exploitation is symbolically portrayed as a ‘colonization’ of Atlanta’s hip-hop scene.